tochka-public/Tochka.JsonRpc/docs/en/server/autodocs.md

 > JSON schema generation is based only on C# types.
 Only one schema is generated for a type.

 Unless we separate these three actions onto three different Swagger documents, each with its own JSON schema!
-That's why we generate different Swagger documents by default: one for each `IJsonSerializerOptionsProvider` registered in services.
+That's why we generate different Swagger documents by default: one for each `IJsonSerializerOptionsProvider` registered in services, and a separate one for REST.

 ---